 Being an Airbnb host can pay off handsomely if you receive the right help and guidance regarding how to set the right nightly price and Airbnb cleaning fee for your vacation rental.
 Undoubtedly, ensuring a fulfilling stay for your guests is a must, but this can be very rewarding if you know how to charge appropriately for all the services you offer.

-A clean and inviting accommodation is one of the basic amenities that a guest expects, especially when the world prioritizes hygiene even more in the backdrop of this pandemic.
+A clean and inviting accommodation is one of the basic amenities that a guest expects.
 Hence, it is crucial that you charge them the right amount to provide this necessity.

 What is an Airbnb cleaning fee?

 A cleaning fee is what you charge your guest for cleaning the space they stay in.
 This is in addition to the nightly rates.
 The Airbnb cleaning fee helps you as a host to meet the extra expenses you incur to get the space ready for the guest before their stay.
 It is a one-time non-refundable fee and is not a part of the security deposit.
 Also, it usually remains the same for every booking irrespective of the number of guests or the length of stay.

 Do I have to charge a cleaning fee?

 Charging a cleaning fee for the listing is not mandatory and it depends entirely on your discretion.
 However, most hosts choose to include the Airbnb cleaning charge as part of their overall booking fee.

 You can choose to include it as part of the nightly charges for your listing, but it is not preferable since the cost of cleaning can eat into your bottom line if you commonly get short stays of 1-2 nights.

 The Airbnb cleaning fee will cover the costs of cleaning the rental and performing the essential cleaning chores that your guests expect from you as a host.
 These charges usually include the cost of the following:

 - Changing bed sheets and other linens used